-Texas Assessment of Academic Skills® (TAAS®), Texas Assessment of Knowledge and Skills® (TAKS®), and State of Texas Assessments of Academic Readiness® (STAAR®) are registered trademarks of the Texas Education Agency.
+Texas Assessment of Knowledge and Skills® (TAKS®) and State of Texas Assessments of Academic Readiness® (STAAR®) are registered trademarks of the Texas Education Agency.
 Other product and company names mentioned in this report may be the trademarks of their respective owners.